 - 1 teaspoon instant espresso powder (or something like Nescafe Azera)

 - Preheat the oven to 180C/160Fan/Gas mark 4.
 Grease and line a 28x18cm baking tin.

 - Place the chocolate and butter in a large saucepan and melt over a low heat, stirring occasionally until completely melted and smooth.

 - Purée the cooked beetroot in a food processor.
 While the motor is running, add the eggs one at a time, then turn the machine off, take off the lid and scrape down the sides of the bowl with a spatula.
 Place the lid back on, then add the vanilla and sugar and blitz once more until the mixture is smooth.

-- Place the cocoa powder, flour, salt, baking powder and ground almonds in a medium bowl and stir to combine.
+- Place the cocoa powder, flour, salt, baking powder, espresso powder and ground almonds in a medium bowl and stir to combine.

 - Stir the puréed (very vibrant pink!) beetroot mixture in the melted chocolate.
 Lightly stir in the dry ingredients.
 You should have a smooth, shiny batter.